VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 <img src="/eng/ziimhw.png" style="zoom:50%;" />

-> Hello World implimented in Ziim
+> Hello World implemented in Ziim

 ---

-If you're looking to learn more check out [Awesome Esolangs (Github)](https://github.com/angrykoala/awesome-esolangs) and https://esolangs.org.
-Also the [Esoteric IDE](https://github.com/Timwi/EsotericIDE/) may be of use.
+If you're looking to learn more, check out [Awesome Esolangs (Github)](https://github.com/angrykoala/awesome-esolangs) and https://esolangs.org.
+Also, the [Esoteric IDE](https://github.com/Timwi/EsotericIDE/) may be of use.

 ## Graphics Programming

-look to {{< button relref="/Engineering/programming/shaders" >}}Chapter 19: Shaders + GpGPU{{< /button >}} for programming involving graphics, including node based shader editors, general purpsose computation on the GPU, and more.
-As for lanugages, this includes, GLSL, HLSL, Futhark, and a few others.
-There are, many, many other graphics languages depending on the platfrom though.
+look to {{< button relref="/Engineering/programming/shaders" >}}Chapter 19: Shaders + GpGPU{{< /button >}} for programming involving graphics, including node based shader editors, general purpose computation on the GPU, and more.
+As for languages, this includes, GLSL, HLSL, Futhark, and a few others.
+There are, many, many other graphics languages depending on the platform though.

 ## Functional Programming